 Where is David Hirst now?

-An exciting but injury prone striker, Sheffield Wednesday legend David Hirst had to call time on his Premier League career in 2000 at the age of 32 whilst playing for Southampton.
+An exciting but injury-prone striker, Sheffield Wednesday legend David Hirst had to call time on his Premier League career in 2000 at the age of 32 after two seasons at Southampton.

 He was often considered a rare breed of ‘total striker’ and was blessed with pace, height, heading, strength, dribbling, creativity and being in the right place at the right time.

-Although predominantly left footed, he had an excellent right foot too and scored some spectacular goals from range with both feet and he still hold’s the Premier League record for the hardest shot, clocking in at 113 mph.
+Although predominantly left footed, he had an excellent right foot too and scored some spectacular goals from range with both feet.
+He still hold’s the Premier League record for the hardest shot, clocking in at 113 mph.

 Hirst was an important part of the Sheffield Wednesday team of the early 90’s which won the League Cup in 1991 and established them as one of new Premier League’s top clubs.